Nintersoft/DBManager/README.md

 ## Features:
 - SQLITE and MySQL support.
+- SQL-ANSI queries generation.
 - Database interface of ease use.
 - Support to customized queries (advanced).
+- Tested with MySQL and SQLITE databases (See the example program available in the repository).

 ## DBManager open source code
 - You can download and make some modifications in the source code, according to our Open Source Policy (by Nintersoft).